NOAA Ship Okeanos Explorer Education Materials Collection -

 Hands-on activity: Create model fossils of organisms that appeared during the Cambrian explosion.

-Students will describe how climate change is affecting sea ice, vegetation, and glaciers in the Arctic region, explain how changes in the Arctic climate can produce global impacts, and will be able to provide three examples of such impacts.
-Students will also explain how a given impact resulting from climate change may be considered ‘positive’ as well as ‘negative’, and will be able to provide at least one example of each.
+Students will describe how climate change is affecting sea ice, vegetation, and glaciers in the Arctic region; explain how changes in the Arctic climate can produce global impacts; and be able to provide three examples of such impacts.
+Students will also explain how a given impact resulting from climate change may be considered ‘positive’ as well as ‘negative,’ and will be able to provide at least one example of each.

 Hands-on activity: Make a photocube showing changes in glaciers.